rundeck/docs/docs/manual/user-management/user-classes.md

 If the setting is not present `FullUser` is used for OnPrem installations, `AppAdmin` is used for Cloud.

->_Note: “None” would represent no access to anything in Process Automation.
+>_Note: “None” would represent no access to anything in Runbook Automation.
 The user could login but would have access to nothing.
 This is not an assignable class today and will not show up in the management UI.
 It is only available for default assignment._

 ![User Class Screen](/assets/img/user-classes-config.png)